nodejs/node/COLLABORATOR_GUIDE.md

     * The rebase method changes the author.
     * The squash & merge method has been known to add metadata to the commit title.
-    * If more than one author has contributed to the PR, only the latest author will be considered during the squashing.
+    * If more than one author has contributed to the PR, keep the most recent author when squashing.

 Always modify the original commit message to include additional meta information regarding the change process: